Indo-Persian culture: Music

 Prior to Islamic conquest, the Indian subcontinent had a history of musical practice that drew from Sanskritic culture.
 The subsequent Indo-Persian synthesis resulted in an influx of Iranian musical elements, leading to further developments in the region's musical culture through the patronage of new Persianate rulers.
 This appears to have been the impetus for divergence in indigenous music, leading to the divergence of Hindustani classical music from Carnatic Music.
-Some of the main instruments used in this style, such as the sitar and sarod, are thought to have close historical ties with Persian instruments (for an example, see setar).
+Some of the main instruments used in this style, such as the sitar, santoor and sarod, are thought to have close historical ties with Persian instruments (for an example, see setar).
 Musical genres such as khyal and tarana, and the musical performance of ghazals, are examples of the Indo-Persian musical confluence.
 Notably, the Sufi devotional music of qawwali bears evident impact from Persian influence, such as the frequent usage of Persian poems.

 The creation of many of these practices is credited to 13th-century poet, scholar, and musician Amir Khusrau.